 Kapalua

-As with most other Maui areas, Kapalua has lovely things to do and see, many of which are hosted by one of the many resorts in that part of Maui.
-The resorts alone already offer plenty of great activities, such as ziplining, spa treatments, hiking trails, and tennis courts that you can use.
+As with most other Maui areas, Kapalua has lovely things to do and see, many of which are hosted by the intricately planned resort area known as Kapalua Resort.

 Having said that, we understand that not everyone likes to spend their days at resorts!
-Don’t rule Kapalua out just yet — there are other great things to do in this area.
+Kapalua also has ziplining, pristine white-sand beaches, spots to go snorkeling, and places to luau.

 Kihei

-You can also do other things, like cooling down after a day on the beach with one of Maui Brewing Co.’s cold beers or enjoying the experience of having a brewery tour.
+You can also do other things, like cooling down after a day on the beach with one of Maui Brewing Co.’s cold beers or enjoying their signature brewery tour.

 Wailea